uberskigeek/appsody-stack-tools/README.md

 # appsody-stack-tools
 This repository contains tools to allow the regression test of the java-openliberty Appsody stack.
-It consists of 2 scripts Regression.sh and test_stack.sh.
-Regression.sh is a wrapper script that calls test_stack.sh.
-Regression.sh utilizes two repositories to test projects that were built on previous versions of the stack along with creating a new project from the default template and verifying it's validity.
+It consists of 2 scripts stack-regression.sh and test-project.sh.
+The stack-regression.sh script is a wrapper script that calls test-project.sh.
+The stack-regression.sh script utilizes two repositories to test projects that were built on previous versions of the stack along with creating a new project from the default template and verifying its validity.
 It is assumed that a local copy of the stack is available.

 The repositories utilized are: https://github.com/uberskigeek/AppsodyBinaryProjectTest - This is a project